calmm-js/partial.lenses/README.md

 #### <a name="choose"></a>[`L.choose(maybeValue => PLens)`](#choose "L.choose :: (Maybe s -> PLens s a) -> PLens s a")

-`L.choose(maybeValue => PLens)` creates a lens whose operation is determined by the given function that maps the underlying view, which can be undefined, to a lens.
+`L.choose(maybeValue => PLens)` creates a lens whose operation is determined by the given function that maps the underlying view, which can be `undefined`, to a lens.
 In other words, the `L.choose` combinator allows a lens to be constructed *after* examining the data structure being manipulated.